CER-REC/conditions/app/components/BarContainer/Bar/README.md

 # Bar

-he private Bar component implements are SVG rect element.
+The private Bar component implements are SVG rect element.
 The Bar component accepts the props for: height, width, x, y, and fill.

 ## Interaction Requirements